 When Jeff Lorenz and Kayla Fell first purchased their small lot in Narberth, Pennsylvania, it was overrun with invasive plants and had major issues with flooding.
 They transformed this area into a hardworking garden that is seamlessly integrated with the surrounding ecosystem.
 Full of densely planted natives, permeable hardscaping, and a no-mow sedge and fescue lawn, their property now serves as a haven for pollinators and wildlife.
 With something interesting going on during all four seasons and plenty of privacy and outdoor living spaces, it’s also a perfect oasis for their young family in the Philadelphia suburbs.
-Take a look below for some of the plants that went into this robust, environmentally sustainable design.
+Look below for some of the plants that went into this robust, environmentally sustainable design.
+Learn about the design and see more of this garden here.

 1. ‘Little Henry’ sweet coneflower (Rudbeckia subtomentosa ‘Little Henry’, Zones 4–8)